-To schedule an appointment for a developmental and/or behavioral assessment, psychoeducational testing, therapy or academic support, please call the clinic at 408.358.1853 to be given more information and a link where you may complete the pre-appointment “New Patient Packet.”
+To schedule an appointment for a developmental and/or behavioral assessment, psychoeducational testing, early learning clinic class, therapy or academic support, please call the clinic at 408.358.1853 to be given more information and a link where you may complete the pre-appointment “New Patient Packet.”
 Once the forms are completed, we will contact you to plan your visit.
 Our clinicians generally schedule appointments Monday through Friday, and periodically on Saturday.